skyostil/kajo/README.md

 Kajo
 ====

-Kajo is a small raytracer that renders images using [multiple importance sampling](http://graphics.stanford.edu/courses/cs348b-03/papers/veach-chapter9.pdf).
+Kajo<sup>⌘</sup> is a small raytracer that renders images using [multiple importance sampling](http://graphics.stanford.edu/courses/cs348b-03/papers/veach-chapter9.pdf).
 It is a variant of the [Monte Carlo integration technique](http://en.wikipedia.org/wiki/Monte_Carlo_integration) where we